Personalized incentives as feedback design in generalized Nash equilibrium problems: Introduction

-Unlike the aforementioned literature, in this paper we focus on both static and time-varying, \emph{nonmonotone} generalized Nash equilibrium problems that exhibit symmetric interactions among the agents.
-Prominent examples can be found in smart grids and demand-side management \cite{kattuman2004allocating,zhu2011multi,cenedese2019charging} in case one considers a fair electricity market; in congestion games \cite{rosenthal1973class,altman2007evolutionary}, in which shared resources incur costs that depend on the number of users occupying them; or in coordination control problems \cite{zhang2010cooperative,fabiani2018distributed}, where barrier functions typically enforce distance-based constraints.
-Such a symmetric structure brings numerous advantages to the \gls{GNEP} that enjoys it.
+Real-world scenarios, however, are rarely stationary.
+This fact, along with recent developments in machine learning and online optimization \cite{jadbabaie2015online,Bogunovic2016,shahrampour2017distributed,davis2019stochastic,dixit2019online,simonetto2019personalized,dall2020optimization}, has fostered the implementation of online multi-agent learning procedures, thus contributing in growing the interest for games where the population of agents ambitiously aim at tracking possibly \emph{time-varying} Nash equilibria online.
+In this paper we focus on both static and time-varying \emph{nonmonotone} \glspl{GNEP} that exhibit symmetric interactions among the agents, for which we design a semi-decentralized algorithm with convergence guarantees.
+The presence of symmetric interactions, indeed, brings numerous advantages to the \gls{GNEP} that enjoys it.
 Among them, the underlying \gls{GNEP} is known to be potential with associated potential function \cite{ui2000shapley,la2016potential}, which implicitly entails the existence of a \gls{GNE}.
-Nonetheless, such a potential function frequently enables for the design of equilibrium seeking algorithms with convergence guarantees (especially in nonconvex setting \cite{heikkinen2006potential,fabiani2019multi,cenedese2019charging}).

-However, unless one has a deep knowledge on the main quantities characterizing the symmetric interactions of the \gls{GNEP} at hand or, conversely, the agents' cost functions are designed to result in a potential game \cite{li2013designing}, finding the formal expression of the potential function is known to be a hard task \cite[Ch.~2]{la2016potential}\cite{hobbs2007nash}.
-Moreover, in some cases it may simply be either unavailable or unknown.
-In many in-network operations that require some degree of coordination, indeed, it is highly desirable that the parameters of the agents' cost function, which reflect local sensitive data, stay private.
-Specifically, our work is motivated by the following application, thoroughly discussed in \S \ref{sec:num_sim} as case study for numerical simulations.
+Nonetheless, such a potential function frequently enables for the design of equilibrium seeking algorithms with convergence guarantees (especially in nonconvex setting \cite{heikkinen2006potential,fabiani2019multi,cenedese2019charging,fabiani2018distributed}).
+However, unless one has a deep knowledge on the main quantities characterizing the symmetric interactions of the \gls{GNEP} at hand, finding the formal expression of the potential function is known to be a hard task \cite[Ch.~2]{la2016potential}\cite{hobbs2007nash}.
+Moreover, in many in-network operations that require some degree of coordination it is highly desirable that the parameters of the agents' cost function, which reflect local sensitive data, stay private.
+In particular, our work is widely motivated by the {ride-hailing} application with \gls{maas} orchestration formally developed and described in \S \ref{sec:num_sim}.